schigh/fony/README.md

 ![](fony.png)

+---

 # hey
-I'm no longer maintaining this library since my use case for it has shifted.
-If you're interested in taking it over, let me know.
+**I'm no longer maintaining this library since my use case for it has shifted.
+If you're interested in taking it over, let me know.**

+---

 fony is an endpoint simulator for use in integration tests.